Cherries

 Membership Growth Since 1972

 The cooperative’s growth is now outpacing the capacity at our current facility in a way that could possibly impact our mission.
 We will continue to operate as lean as possible, however as our membership grows, our resources will need to grow too in order to keep up the service members deserve.
-This is why Cherryland has decided to move forward with a plan for a new headquarters so that current and future Cherryland members will continue to appreciate the same foundation as those in the past and even more reliable electricity.
+This is why Cherryland is moving forward with a plan for a new headquarters, ensuring we never have to compromise on the value we provide to current and future Cherryland members.
+No matter how things change over the years, we’ll always keep our promise to provide member-focused, safe, reliable, affordable power.

-Stay up to date on the journey by exploring our timeline below.
+Stay up to date on the journey by exploring our progress below.

 Updates